ubaldot/vim9-conversion-aid/README.md

 errors if you really don't know how.

-To see how the tool perform the upgrade you can take a look at the `testfile.vim` and `targetfile.vim` in the test folder of this repo.
+To see how the tool perform the upgrade you can take a look at the `test_script.vim` and `expected_script.vim` in the test folder of this repo.
 As you will see, some manual work is still required, but the starting point is rather favorable compared to starting from scratch.

 ## Limitations